rossta/rossta.github.com/source/blog/2020-01-14-three-ways-webpack-surprises-rails-developers.html.md

   - Webpack
 ---

-Following this recent announcement from [@dhh](https://twitter.com/dhh) and the release of Rails 6 last year, Rails developers will be looking to adopt Webpack in their applications:
+Following this recent announcement from [@dhh](https://twitter.com/dhh) and the release of Rails 6 last year, more and more Rails developers will be looking to adopt Webpack in their applications:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Webpack is now the default JavaScript compiler for the upcoming Rails 6 🎉 <a href="https://t.co/LJzCSoPfCV">https://t.co/LJzCSoPfCV</a></p>&mdash; DHH (@dhh) <a href="https://twitter.com/dhh/status/1046634277985611776?ref_src=twsrc%5Etfw">October 1, 2018</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>